MANAGING YOUR DEPRESSION

 Anytime any depressing thoughts try to creep back into your mind, just repeat the process again each time.
 You can manage your depression so much better, and in time it may leave you completely.

 I might add that this may work on any problem that you have in your life.
-It was originally meant to stop insomnia, then I rewrote it to help me manage my own depression.
 The simplest free things are sometimes the very answers we seek to our most complex problems.

-The steps are always to focus on what it is you want to change, become aware of what is going on within your mind, breathe deeply, and let the "I" be in control of the "self."
+The steps are always to focus on what it is you want to change, become aware of what is going on within your mind, breathe deeply, and consciously choose to allow the "I" to be in control of the "self."
 Realize the "I" is the one with the power, not the "self."
 Keep repeating the process until you feel great.
 You can thus master any problem you have.
+This may sound too simple, but I believe that true healing comes from God.
+He has given us the things we need to do this that are easy and simple if we just understand them.
+The problems begin when we seek to make things too complicated.

 Depression and anxiety are results of having false expectations of what you think life should be but probably never will be in actuality.
+Depressed people tend to get disappointed and hurt by others because people's behavior and actions rarely are like they think they should be.
+Depression is the result of being hurt and disappointed so often that a person turns that anger internally, and vicious cycles keep repeating within.
 Are you truly depressed?
 Then set a challenging goal for yourself, commit to reaching it, and work harder than you have ever worked before in your life to reach that goal.

-Thought patterns can be changed or interrupted in a heartbeat by using humor or confusion.
+Thought patterns can be changed or interrupted in a heartbeat by using humour or confusion.
 Tell a funny joke.
 Begin to quack like a duck or bark like a dog.
-If we are doing something we don't like, just recognize it, and change it with humor or confusion.
+If we are doing something we don't like, just recognize it, and change it with humour or confusion.

 Here is an example.
 A man was in a mental institution suffering from the delusion that he was Jesus Christ.
 The doctors had all taken turns treating the man, but he had only gotten worse.
 So the last doctor decided to try a different kind of treatment on the man.
 He went into the man's room and said, "So you think you are Jesus Christ?"
 The man replied, "Yes, my son.
 I am Jesus."
 The doctor said, "Ok, I will be right back."
 His remark confused the man.
 In a few minutes, the doctor came back with a tape measure and began to measure the man's arms and legs, writing down measurements.
 This only confused the man even moreso.
 The doctor told the man he would be back soon.
 In a short time, he was back with a hammer, large nails, and several long boards.
 He didn't say a word to the patient, but began to build a cross.
 The man's curiosity got the best of him, and he asked the doctor, "What are you doing?"
 The doctor looked at the man and said, "Oh, if you are Jesus Christ, then I think you already know what I am doing."
 This woke the man up to reality fast.
 He immediately changed his tune, and told the doctor, "No, I am not Jesus Christ.
 I am John Smith."
 He was cured in an instant.